Skip to content

 The Test Guide Is Mandatory Reading

-• Photograph submission and paper applications are not necessary.
+• Australia-specific information is at the beginning, on pages (i – vii).
 The JLPT in Australia accepts online applications only.
-Postal applications are not allowed.
+Paper or postal applications are not allowed.

 Back To Top